Events In History

 Page 3 – Gate Pā

-Gate Pā was a major disaster for the British military, who suffered twice the casualties of the Māori
+Gate Pā was a major disaster for the British military who suffered twice the casualties of the Māori defenders

 Page 5 – Te Ranga

-Unlike at Gate Pā, where the British assault was concentrated on two points, at Te Ranga they were able to attack all along the line of
+Unlike at Gate Pā, where the British assault had been concentrated at two points, at Te Ranga the British were able to attack all along the line of trenches.

 Site of an important battle, 3km south of Tauranga.
 After British and colonial forces landed at Te Papa in 1864, Tauranga Māori built a strong pā on the Pukehinahina ridge.
 British forces shelled the pā on 29 April but were repulsed with heavy losses, despite an overwhelming advantage in numbers (over 1,600 against about 200).
 Māori forces departed during the night, but two months later were overcome at a partly finished pā at Te Ranga, a short distance inland.